 Prerequisite(s): Student must have completed at least one semester.
 (3-0).
 EDUC 222 Principles of Teaching and Learning (3 sem. hrs.)
 This course covers principles of teaching and learning in a classroom setting.
 Topics include: the nature and purpose of schooling; models of teaching and learning; pedagogy and learning styles; classroom planning and management; and current issues of education concerning inclusion and diversity.
 This course is guided by the assumption that one's faith impacts one's actions in meaningful and thoughtful ways.
-Prerequisite(s): EDUC 211, and second-year standing.
+This course requires an experiential learning component, which is typically 12 hours of classroom observation in a K-12 school.
+Prerequisite(s): EDUC 221; minimum 24 sem. hrs.
+For students who did not complete grades 10-12 in North America, IELTS or TOEFL scores are required as verification of English language proficiency.
+Required IELTS scores: 7 on speaking bands, and 6.5 on other bands.
+Required TOEFL scores: total score of 100, with the following minimum subtest scores: 25 on reading, listening, and writing, and 27 on speaking.
 (3-0) EDUC 233 Foundations of Education (3 sem. hrs.)
 A critical consideration of selected educational thinkers and the establishment and development of public schooling in British Columbia.
 An evaluation of prominent theoretical approaches to education and how they are rooted in certain worldview perspectives.
 An examination of important issues in education such as the nature and aims of schooling, views of knowledge and the curriculum, and moral and values education.
 This course centres on the development of a personal theory of education.
-Co-requisite(s): EDUC 211.

-Prerequisite(s): Second-year standing.
-(3-0) EDUC 268 Introduction to Teaching English as a Second Language (3 sem. hrs.)
-This introductory course investigates the English language itself (what we teach), the various ELT (English Language Teaching) methodologies and classroom techniques (how we teach), and the participants in the teaching/learning process (the who of ELT).
-Cross-listed: LING 268.
-Prerequisite(s): None.
-(3-0) EDUC 302 Initial Classroom Experience (1 sem. hr.)
-These initial classroom experiences provide students with meaningful educational experiences in schools and classrooms.
+Prerequisite(s): EDUC 222 with a minimum grade of B-, and second-year standing.
+(3-0) EDUC 302 Initial Field Experience (1 sem. hr.)
+These initial field experiences provide students with meaningful educational experiences in schools and classrooms.
 Students relate their studies in the university classroom to school settings.
 They become more confident in being in the classroom and interacting with students and teachers, and carry out activities that prepare them for more advanced practica.
 Pre-service teachers are involved in 25 hours of classroom experience, normally 2.5 hours a week for 10 weeks (or 30 hours of classroom experience if the course happens for one to two weeks during the month of May.
 Requests for May practica are processed through the Dean's office).
-Co-requisite(s): Enrolment in a third year EDUC course.
-Prerequisite(s): EDUC 211, 222, 233; 6 credit hours of 100 level ENGL; confirmation into the School of Education; and a minimum 2.70 GPA.
-EDUC 303 Initial Classroom Experience (1 sem. hr.)
-These initial classroom experiences provide students with meaningful educational experiences in schools and classrooms.
+Co-requisite(s): Enrolment in a third-year EDUC course.
+Prerequisite(s): EDUC 211, 222, 233 with a minimum grade of B- in each course; 6 credit hours of 100-level ENGL; confirmation into the School of Education; and a minimum 2.70 GPA.
+EDUC 303 Initial Field Experience (1 sem. hr.)
+These initial field experiences provide students with meaningful educational experiences in schools and classrooms.
 Students relate their studies in the university classroom to school settings.
 They become more confident in being in the classroom and interacting with students and teachers, and carry out activities that prepare them for more advanced practica.
-Pre-service teachers are involved in 25 hours of classroom experience, normally 2.5 hours a week for 10 weeks (or 30 hours of classroom experience if the course happens for one to two weeks during the month of May.
-Requests for May practica are processed through the Dean's office).
+Pre-service teachers are involved in 25 hours of classroom experience, normally 2.5 hours a week for 8 weeks in a K-12 school.
 Co-requisite(s): Enrolment in a third year EDUC course.
 Prerequisite(s): EDUC 302, and a minimum 2.70 GPA.
 EDUC 310 The Exceptional Child in the Regular Classroom (3 sem. hrs.)
 The study of the identification, etiology, diagnosis, and prognosis of students with exceptional learning needs such as learning and physical disabilities, visual and auditory impairments, behaviour disorders, intellectual delay, and giftedness as related to classroom experiences in schools.
 Cross-listed: PSYC 310.